 In my anger that day I vowed to do something about all of this one day.
-Now the route to doing something has been filled with a lot of detours through the military, school, corporate america, and even theological training but here we are…you see, every day that we are out there doing Elisha Project there is a good chance that we are reaching a mom on either side of the bag.
+Now the route to doing something has been filled with a lot of detours through the military, school, corporate America, and even theological training but here we are…you see, every day that we are out there doing the Elisha Project there is a good chance that we are reaching a mom, a dad, a child, a neighbor in need on either side of the bag.

 A seed must fall into the ground in order to grow and blossom and feed so many more.

-You may see food and clothes being handed out in the videos…but don’t be fooled, we are giving out LOVE and HOPE.
+You may see food and clothes being handed out in the videos…but don’t be fooled; we are giving out LOVE and HOPE.

-Then there are the times when no one is watching and it’s just me and some mom on her last leg looking me in the eye and saying, “I can’t do this anymore.”
+Then there are the times when no one is watching and it’s just some mom and me on her last leg looking me in the eye and saying, “I can’t do this anymore.”
 And I can put my arm around her and say, “you can…and you must…and we are going to help you in any way that we can.”

 For every day opportunities are clothed in trials big and small.
 The love that God put in my heart and the plan that He had for me before I was made continues to be revealed every day.
 He also has a plan for you and your life.